waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Tool Usage: Verify input schemas and handle input dictionaries explicitly.
 - Navigation: Use 'navigate' tool with 'find_path' coordinates for efficiency.
 - Ledges: Strictly one-way.
 Jumping moves the player two tiles.
+- Menu Navigation: Do NOT mix directional buttons and action buttons (A/B/Start/Select) in the same turn.
+- Battle Strategy: In wild battles, capture low-level Pokémon at full health to avoid accidental KOs.

 ## Cherrygrove Pokecenter 1F (26_5)
 - NPCs: Nurse (Counter at Row 2), Teacher (1, 6), Fisher (2, 3), Gentleman (8, 6).